bsamodro/F5BS/CIS-OCP-OVN-ConfigMap/CIS-Troubleshooting.md

     ...
   }
   ```
-- Select View -> Problems to see schema validation error
+- Select View -> Problems to see schema validation error, in this sample, I have typo in pool monitoring "tcp_half_open"